Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Conclusion

-The examples we discussed range from simple mathematical setups, to more complex physical ones.
-In particular, the explicit time dependence of the transformations we found, raise the natural question of how to understand superchannels with a quantum memory in continuous time, which we defer to future research. {Another interesting question is whether the dynamics of the objects (be it channels or process matrices) could be driven by a different kind of physical mechanism than the ones we discuss here.
+The examples we discussed range from simple mathematical setups to more complex physical ones.
+In particular, the explicit time dependence of the transformations we found raises the natural question of how to understand superchannels with a quantum memory in continuous time, which we defer to future research. {Another interesting question is whether the dynamics of the objects (be they channels or process matrices) could be driven by a different kind of physical mechanism than the ones we discuss here.
 In particular, could quantum scattering theory be leveraged to change the causal structure of a process?
 Whether or not this is possible is left for future research.}

-{In this work, we moreover} propose a more refined formalism for studying the {{reversible} continuous time} dynamics of channels, that subsumes {and extends} {the dynamics of channels via higher-order processes.} The main idea behind our construction comes from identifying all the possible dilations of the channel as the fundamental object whose dynamics is to be studied.
-This formalism for channels, however, does not generalise straightforwardly to the case of dynamics of process matrices, since within the current notions of a Stinespring-like dilation of process matrices not all process matrices have a unitary dilation \cite{araujo2017purification}.
-We hope that the formalism for channel dynamics that we propose will, however, provide inspiration to progress the study of process matrix dynamics.
+{In this work, we moreover} propose a more refined formalism for studying the {{reversible} continuous time} dynamics of channels, which subsumes {and extends} {the dynamics of channels via higher-order processes.} The main idea behind our construction comes from identifying all the possible dilations of the channel as the primitive \blk object whose dynamics is to be studied.
+This formalism for channels, however, does not generalise straightforwardly to the case of dynamics of process matrices, since within the current notions of a Stinespring-like dilation of process matrices, not all process matrices have a unitary dilation \cite{araujo2017purification}.
+We hope that the formalism for channel dynamics that we propose will, however, provide inspiration to progress the study of process-matrix dynamics.